Why Pursue a Master's Degree in Computer Science

-The master’s degree program offers optional concentrations in Software Engineering and in Computer and Information Security.
+The master’s degree program offers optional concentrations in Cybersecurity, Software Engineering, and Data Science.
 Thesis and non-thesis options are offered and allow students to gain valuable experiences in cutting-edge research.
 Program graduates are working in various industrial positions at companies such as AT&T, USAA, Microsoft, Oracle, and Intel.
 Other program graduates have been admitted to PhD programs at UTSA and other universities including UT Austin and Texas A&M.

 The research in the Department of Computer Science is supported by more than $10M in active research grants and contracts from various external funding agencies.
 Graduate students conduct innovative research in cooperation with and under the supervision of department faculty.
 Activities of research assistants include: